chigozienri/buffaloscript/README.md

 The interpreter will throw an error if any of the sentences in the input program fail to parse according to the grammar defined in buffaloparse.py .
 Note that this does not currently include "Buffalo buffalo" as a valid verb meaning "to buffalo in a manner specific to the city of Buffalo".

-TODO: Add functionality for  🐃 to escape comments.
-The style guide will strongly encourage comments to be used only for incidental asides, and not for useful comments on the function of the program.
+The unicode character '🐃' can be used to escape comments (any text surrounded by two 🐃 will be ignored by the interpeter).
+Good buffaloscript programming style dictates that comments should be used only for incidental asides, and not for useful comments on the function of the program.

 N.B.
 A much more polished version of this idea already exists at http://bfalo.com/.
 I am using a very different architecture based on register machines, and also attempt to ensure that each program parses as valid English.